Preparing 38 Dinners – Save Money & Time on Dinner

 Hello hello lovelies.
 I am super excited to share with you an update about how my freezer cooking is going.
 A couple weeks ago I started freezer cooking.
 I wrote about my financial savings and time savings in the first post here.
 This week I’m talking a bit more about the dinners prepared as well as how they taste.

 I added 16 dinners to my original 22.
 For a grand total of 38 delicious dinners.
+Additionally, all 38 dinners only cost about $125 and I didn’t click a single coupon.
 Before I do that here is a little bit about the program I use.

 Links in this post may be affiliate links which means if you purchase from one of my links I am paid a small commission on your purchase.
 It does not cost you extra.
 Furthermore, I only recommend products I myself would buy.

 The program I am using to help plan my freezer cooking is Once a Month Meals.
 They make shopping for, preparation, and cooking easier with detailed amounts and instructions with each recipe.

 While I personally do not follow the exact prep instructions, they do offer them along with labels you can print and tag each bag with.
 I follow the instructions on the recipe cards for prep, I look at them directly on my phone.
 This saves printing them.

 A week or so ago, I had to travel about an hour away from where we live for my side gig.
 Luck would have it we were right near a place that has fantastic deals on meat.

 I ended up getting 5.5 pounds of ground chuck and almost 6 pounds of chicken for only $20.14 total.
 Hello awesome savings.